atomiechen/EchoMind/README.md

 ### Prerequisites

-- OpenAI API key(s), or other compatible LLM API keys.
+- [OpenAI API key(s)](https://platform.openai.com/api-keys), or other compatible LLM API keys.
-- FunASR service URI for real-time speech recognition.
-To deploy it, follow the [FunASR runtime guide](https://github.com/modelscope/FunASR/blob/main/runtime/readme.md), and check out the improved [startup scripts](https://gist.github.com/atomiechen/2deaf80dba21b4434ab21d6bf656fbca).
+- [FunASR](https://github.com/modelscope/FunASR) service URI for real-time speech recognition.
+  - FunASR is open source and free to deploy its runtime service on your own server.
+Follow the [FunASR runtime guide](https://github.com/modelscope/FunASR/blob/main/runtime/readme.md), and check out the improved [startup scripts](https://gist.github.com/atomiechen/2deaf80dba21b4434ab21d6bf656fbca).
+  - You can also use other ASR services by implementing a compatible asynchronous client in the backend.

 ### Backend Setup